mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 - **Adaptive Energy Trading**
-this app provides energy managers and communities with a local 'market' for energy trading that is dynamic and self adjusting. it incorporates feeds from relevant 'top level' energy markets but also incorporates changing local market conditions (i.e. if a new rooftop solar systems, batteries, or consumption device is added to the IoE community the AET will incorporate it).
+this app provides energy managers and communities with a local 'market' for energy trading that is dynamic and self adjusting.
+It incorporates feeds from relevant 'top level' energy markets but also incorporates changing local market conditions (i.e. if a new rooftop solar systems, batteries, or consumption device is added to the IoE community the AET will incorporate it).
 Through this adaptive view the Application creates a dynamic 'exchange' and 'price' for buyers and sellers of energy resources to trade on for that community.
 It is similar in a way to an 'network router' in that it dynamically adjusts and optimises according to new and changing actors in the system.
-Like a 'network router' it provides these services in a transparent and automated fashion.
-It will trade, orchestrate and procure energy on your behalf automatically according to the rules and policies you set (i.e. procure at lowest price, procure only clean energy sources..).
+Like a network router it provides these services in a transparent and automated fashion.
+It will trade, orchestrate and procure energy on your behalf automatically according to the rules and policies you set (e.g. procure at lowest price, procure only clean energy sources..).

 - **Donation Token**
 this app provides a 'cross' geography capability for the trading of energy value.
-It provides the 'escrow/reserve' account and relevant service framework so that energy 'value' can be donated from agent->provider->provider->agent across geographical boundaries. this service is something we have used and demonstrated for example between two utilities in Germany and Bangladesh where it was used to enable a customer of the German Utility to donate 'surplus' solar value they create to a specific 'recipient' in Bangladesh.
+It provides the 'escrow/reserve' account and relevant service framework so that energy 'value' can be donated from agent->provider->provider->agent across geographical boundaries.
+This service is something we have used and demonstrated for example between two utilities in Germany and Bangladesh where it was used to enable a customer of the German Utility to donate 'surplus' solar value they create to a specific 'recipient' in Bangladesh.

 These are just a few examples of IoE Applications that we are building but we hope and aim to provide the open source tools so that anyone around the world can create and invent their own.